daitangio/pybash/README.md

 Note: For complex tasks, take alook at GNU Make

 # Launch example

-Here an example of what happen if you run twice the *same* script:
+To run the examples set PYTHONPATH  to <pybash-path>/pybash/src Here an example of what happen if you run twice the *same* script:

     $  python examples/stepByStep.py